jtovarro/quay-acs-demo/README.md

 ### __Deploying Red Hat Quay and ACS on Infrastructure nodes__

 By default, Quay-related pods are placed on arbitrary worker nodes when using the Operator to deploy the registry.
-The OpenShift Container Platform documentation shows how to use machine sets to configure nodes to only host infrastructure components (see [https://docs.openshift.com/container-platform/4.13/machine_management/creating-infrastructure-machinesets.html](https://docs.openshift.com/container-platform/4.13/machine_management/creating-infrastructure-machinesets.html)).
+The OpenShift Container Platform documentation shows how to use machine sets to configure nodes to only host infrastructure components (see [Documentation](https://docs.openshift.com/container-platform/4.13/machine_management/creating-infrastructure-machinesets.html)).

 Applying a taint to the infrastructure nodes and a toleration for that taint to all infrastructure components will guarantee that only those resources will be scheduled on the Infrastructure nodes.
 Taints can prevent workloads that do not have a matching toleration from running on particular nodes.

 #### __NOTE:__ Some workloads such as daemonsets still need to be scheduled on these particular nodes.
 In this case, those workloads need a universal toleration.

-It is possible to [configure infrastructure nodes with labels and taints manually](https://access.redhat.com/documentation/en-us/red_hat_quay/3.8/html/deploying_the_red_hat_quay_operator_on_openshift_container_platform/advanced-concepts#operator-deploy-infrastructure), for this scenario we will be using machine sets.
+It is possible to [Manually set labels and taints on Infrastructure Nodes.](https://access.redhat.com/documentation/en-us/red_hat_quay/3.8/html/deploying_the_red_hat_quay_operator_on_openshift_container_platform/advanced-concepts#operator-deploy-infrastructure), for this scenario we will be using machine sets.

   1) Run the following commands to get the infraestructure ID from your cluster, then change them in the machine set.